microsoft/react-native-windows-samples/docs/IReactContext-api-windows.md

 > **Deprecated**: Use [`XamlUIService.DispatchEvent`](XamlUIService#dispatchevent) instead

 Deprecated property.
 Use [`XamlUIService.DispatchEvent`](XamlUIService#dispatchevent) instead.
-It will be removed in version 0.65.
+It will be removed in a future version.